NiallgSmith/angularTodo/README.txt

 Update cont.

 Ok, so now I have a QR code that does not work, but an apk that I mailed to myself, saved on my phone and installed, to reveal a broken app.

+So, reverting back to the angular site Todo to eliminate that part of the possible problem brought me nothing.
+Still have a broken app.

+Issues as they unfolded;

+My QR reader doesn't work!!!!
+And there I was banging my head off a brick wall about THAT for I don't know how long......

+Started from scratch, copied a config.xml and didn't update it properly.
+DOH.
+I had a CDN loaded copy of Angular...
+Well, that was BOUND to cause a few issues...

+And fatigue induced silliness.
+I was actually looking at saving data but at this stage....

+It looks awful and has no style, but....
+I'll have top look at this again tomorrow.
+Fatigue at this stage has limited the prospect of productive labour.